Business Development

 The Hire That Made It Real

-Silesky did not grow by buying ads or chasing new markets.
+Silesky didn’t grow by running ads for itself or chasing new markets.
 The agency grew through referrals, almost entirely, in the early years.
-The client relationships that formed during the Associated Jewish Community Federation period became the foundation.
+The client relationships built during the Associated Jewish Community Federation period became the foundation.
 Those clients talked.
-Their networks talked.
+Their professional circles talked.
 The roster expanded one name at a time.

 The Names That Built the Network